 Budget allowing, it is also the perfect time to revise the building’s envelope and correct any deficiencies.

 The work undertaken to convert your duplex / triplex into a single family will give you the opportunity to rebuild the roof, replace the doors and windows or install a French drain.

 It should also be noted that our Montreal duplexes and triplexes were generally built before the 1960s and that their exterior walls are not insulated.

-To insulate them, you will need to rebuild walls that will provide you with the space required to achieve this improvement.
+To insulate them, our clients will need to rebuild walls that will provide them with the space required to achieve this improvement.